yugabyte/yugabyte-db/docs/content/preview/explore/change-data-capture/using-logical-replication/yugabtyedb-connector.md

 ### tserver node becomes unavailable

-When the connector is running, the tserver that it is connected to could become unavailable for any number of reasons.
+When the connector is running, the YB-TServer that it is connected to could become unavailable for any number of reasons.
 If this happens, the connector fails with an error and retries to connect to the YugabyteDB server.
-Since the connector uses [YugabyteDB Java driver](#reminder), the connection is handled internally and the connector restores the connection to another running node.
+Because the connector uses [YugabyteDB Java driver](#reminder), the connection is handled internally and the connector restores the connection to another running node.

 The YugabyteDB connector externally stores the last processed offset in the form of a YugabyteDB LSN.
 After a connector restarts and connects to a server instance, the connector communicates with the server to continue streaming from that particular offset.
 This offset is available as long as the Debezium replication slot remains intact.